-Professionals with expertise in areas such as fundraising, finance, accounting, human resources, information technology, operations and logistics help the food bank with specialized projects that allow us to grow and improve our ability to feed our hungry neighbors.
-Interested individuals are asked to complete the Professional Service Volunteer Application.
+Professionals with expertise in areas such as finance, human resources, information technology, operations and logistics can help the food bank with specialized projects that allow us to grow and improve our ability to feed our hungry neighbors.
+Interested individuals over the age of 18 are asked to complete the Skills Based Volunteer Interest Form online.

-Listed below are Special Volunteer opportunities that become available periodically and are not ongoing.
+Listed below are offsite volunteer opportunities that become available periodically and are not ongoing.
 If interested please create or update your online volunteer profile to indicate you are interested in these areas.
 When an opportunity in your interest area becomes available, you will receive an email.

-Volunteers will assist with food recovery at the end of local food industry conventions.
-Once these conventions close, we gather volunteers to help pack the food that exhibitors have donated into boxes and load it into a Food Bank truck.
+Volunteers will assist with food recovery at the end of local food industry conventions to help pack the food that exhibitors have donated into boxes and load it into a Food Bank truck.

-The Mobile Pantry is a “traveling food pantry” that delivers nutritious food directly to people in need.
-Scheduled with the Food Bank’s partner feeding programs or local community groups, this specially designed Food Bank truck delivers meat, produce, non-perishable food and other products to communities where the need for food surpasses the capacity of existing food pantry resources.
+The Mobile Pantry is a “traveling food pantry” that delivers meat, produce, non-perishable food and other products to communities where the need for food surpasses the capacity of existing food pantry resources.
 Volunteers at the Mobile Pantry assist in distributing food to our hungry neighbors.

 On occasion farmers will donate crops to the Food Bank and we need to supply volunteers to harvest the produce so it can be brought to the Food Bank for distribution.